michu2k/t3-portfolio/README.md

 An open-source portfolio template with a custom admin dashboard bootstrapped with [`create-t3-app`](https://create.t3.gg/).

+> [!WARNING]
-#### :warning: This project is in early development stage and is not recommended for production use.
+> This project is in early development stage and is not recommended for production use.
 Various aspects of the application are subject to change.

 ![T3Portfolio](./public/images/preview.jpg)
 _Dashboard and landing page view_